5 February 2020

 It can take up to 45 days to register, so you should appoint someone who is already a registered consignor to move your goods whilst your application is being approved.

-If your goods are dispatched before Brexit but received after Brexit
+If your goods are dispatched on or before 31 December 2020 but received from 1 January 2021

 You do not need to complete a UK customs declaration or pay customs duty in the UK if: